IBM/openshift101/workshop/exercise-0/README.md

-# Setup CLI Access for the Cluster
+# Setup CLI Access for the cluster

 You must already have an IBM account, with a cluster created or assigned to you as documented in [Get Started](../../GETSTARTED.md).